 |Produces large, golden, firm, sweet berries.
 Very hardy.

 |Honey-sweet, peach colored soft berries are produced on arched, spiny canes.

 |Vigorous plants are heavy producers.
 Pick red for bright raspberry flavor, or purple for sweet, rich flavor.

 Early spring is the best time to plant raspberries.
 Choose a planting site that is in full sun.
 The plants will grow in part shade, but will not produce as much fruit.

 Raspberries prefer rich, well-drained soil.
-A couple inches of compost mixed into the soil prior to planting will create a high quality planting site.
+A few inches of compost mixed into the soil prior to planting will create a high-quality planting site.
 A good rate is about 3 1/2 cubic feet of compost per 100 square feet.

 Till the soil well before planting.

 This video describes how to plant a row of raspberries and build a simple wire trellis.

 - Grow raspberries in a part of the garden that has good air circulation, good drainage and full sunlight.